 - workshop with Bob Chilcott, the choir’s President, under the auspices of the City of London Festival.

-- providing choral accompaniment for English National Ballet’s 2012 St Paul’s Cathedral event at the City of London Festival.
+- providing choral accompaniment for an English National Ballet event at St Paul’s Cathedral as part of the City of London Festival.

-CCC has recorded Songs of Springtime, a CD of British twentieth century music, which includes several world première recordings.
+Under the auspices of the British Music Society, CCC recorded Songs of Springtime, a CD of British twentieth century music, which includes several world premier recordings.
 In the centenary year of Leslie Heward, CCC’s performance of The Witches’ Sabbath was heard on BBC Radio 3.
-In 1999 the choir made another CD, entitled The Morley Collection.
-They have made further CDs of Christmas music and British music.
+Further CDs include The Morley Collection and programmes of Christmas music and British music.

 To mark its tenth anniversary, CCC began the 1997/8 season with a performance of South of the Line by John Joubert in the presence of the composer, and to mark his 70th birthday.
 The season ended with the first London performance of Beautiful Days by Peter McGarr and the world première of Pensive by David Horne.